jmorrell/backbone-collection-proxy/README.md

 ## Why?

-This module is somewhat useless on it's own, but it's intended to be used to hide the actual `Backbone.Collection` so that I can manipulate it without the user being able to modify the proxy.
+This module is somewhat useless on it's own, but it's intended to provide as much of the `Backbone.Collection` interface to a read-only proxy, so that I can modify and manipulate the proxied collection and expose those changes to the library consumer.

 ## Usage